| G. Pricing and Revenue of Religious Materials. Along with its TV broadcasts, Three Angels also distributes

 where the broadcast is not available on cable or the airwaves,

 and airtime, are sold at or below cost.
 TT 161,166-167.
+Revenue attributed to the sales of books, tapes, videos, CDs,

 satellite dishes, or any other material Three Angels sells did